nonaghazizadeh/web-programming-hw3/cache/README.md

 const mutex = new Mutex()
 ```
 3. We invoke the server addService method passing the CacheService service from the lru proto object, the second parameter accepts an object.
 It has 2 parameters, call and callback.
 The call is the request from the Client while the callback is a function we will invoke to return the response to the Client.
     1. We add getKey method function handler inside our file as shown in the code below.
 First we get the key from the client, then with parse function that we implemented for converting, Then we get the value of given key with the function implemented in Cache in lru.js file.
 If the value is undefiend we notify pur client by returning error.
-If the key exists we return the value
+If the key exists we return the value.
     ```
     getKey: (_, callback) => {
         mutex.acquire()